 Clause.
 Assessment.
 Compliance.
 Appendix 9, 2.3 Zone objectives and land use table The land use table for each zone sets out what development is permitted without consent, permitted with consent and prohibited.
 The consent authority must have regard to the objectives for development in a zone when determining a development application in respect of land within a zone.
 The zone objectives for this site are: To provide for the housing needs of the community within a low density residential environment.
 To enable other land uses that provide facilities or services to meet the day to day needs of residents.
 To allow people to carry out a reasonable range of activities from their homes where such activities are not likely to adversely affect the living environment of neighbours.
 To support the well-being of the community by enabling educational, recreational, community, religious and other activities where compatible with the amenity of a low density residential environment.
 The lot is located in an R2 Low Density Residential zone.
 The proposed development can be characterised as a 'dwelling house' which is permitted with consent in the R2 Low Density Residential zone of Appendix 9 - SEPP (Sydney Region Growth Centres) 2006.
-The proposal meets the objectives of the zone as: The proposal will provide for the housing needs of the community within the low-density residential environment.
+The proposal meets the objectives of the zone as: The proposal meets the objectives of the housing needs of the community within the low-density residential environment.
 The proposal is consistent with its surrounds, allowing for a reasonable range of activities to be carried out that are consistent with those surrounding it.
 The proposal will be an addition to the existing housing type typical to the immediate surrounds.
-Yes
+Yes Appendix 9, 4.3 Height of buildings Maximum buildings heights must not exceed the maximum building height shown on the Height of Buildings Map.
+Maximum height of buildings = 5.0m 'C'.
+The proposed development has a maximum building height of 5.658m.
+No (Clause 4.6 written request submitted).